anu3dev/full-stack-project-with-spring-and-typescript/README.md

     |||isAdmin -> stored as true as it is an admin account for vendor|
     |||uniqueId -> 8 digit numeric unique company ID start with 10000000|
     - `*` -> values will be collected from user.
+- User registration flow:-
 - General login flow:-
   - login will done using user and password.
   - If credentials matches, AccessToken will be stored to session storage, this token will be used for authorization and authenication.
   - If token is not present or unauthorized/expired, user will be redirected to login page.
-- Parent admin login flow:-
+- Parent's admin login flow:-
   - Can see full list of employees from parent company, will have option to view, update, disable and delete.
-  - Parent company employees will only able to login to portal, if parent admin approves.
+  - Parent company employees will only able to login to portal, if parent admin approves once.
-  - If parent admin disables a employee, parent company employee will not able to login.
+  - If parent admin disables a employee, parent company employee will not able to login until and unless it will be enabled again and action email will be sent.
   - Can see full list of vendors, will have option to view, update, disable and delete.
-  - If parent admin disables a vendor, vendor company list will be hidden from user registration page and action email will be sent to company admin.
+  - If parent admin disables a vendor, vendor company list will be hidden from user registration page and action email will be sent to company admin, it will also disbale vendor's employee login other than it's admin.
-- User registration flow:-
-- Parent employee login flow:-
+- Parent's employee login flow:-
   - Parent employee can only see list of unapproved vendors with view, approve and contact.
-  - Parent employee will not able to details of its peers plus any contact info of vendors.
+  - Parent employee will not able to see details of its peers plus any contact info of vendors.
+- Vendor's admin login flow:-
+  - Once parent admin/employees approves vendor, it will be auto populated to user registration page.
+  - Vendor admin can only see list of users registered to his/her company through registration page.
+  - Vendor admin can view, update, disable and delete to it's employee.
+  - Once employee login disables, user will not able to login unless and untill it will be enable again.
+  - Once vendor employee account will be approved from respective vendor admin, welcome email will be sent to vendor employee with temp password and success kit.
 - Vendor's employee login flow:-
-- Vendor admin login flow:-
+  - Once vendor employee account will be approved from respective vendor admin, user will able to login.
+  - other actions will be decided later.